laat101/OBS-powershell/README.md

 # This example makes the source 'Logo' unvisible in scene 'Intro'.
 Input is case sensitive!
     Show-obsSource -Scene Intro -Name Logo -Show $false

+# Output to your primary monitor
+    Start-obsMonitor -Monitor 1

 # Use sleep to move through the scenes
     Start-obsScene -SceneName "Scene 1"